ziadabdelaziz/Learning-Flutter/day2/README.md

 * extending this class alos comes with requirements.
 * `@override` keyword that makes it clear that you are overriding the method following it.
 * `StatelessWidget` class requirs `Widget build(context) {}` which is a build method that returns a widget.
-* build required `context` parameter passed which gives flutter importation imformation about the position of this widget in the widget tree.
+* build requires `context` parameter which gives flutter important information about the position of this widget in the widget tree.
 * `return` keyword returns the custom widget you want flutter to render on the screen.
 * now we can use this custom widget like so:
 ```